cop-pilot-eu/cicd-documentation/cluster-documentation.md

 ------------------------------------------------------------------------

-# 🟡 ESO Layer (Multi-Domain Orchestrator Peering)
+# 🟡 ESO Layer (Hyper Orchestrator Peering)

-For the peering with the [Multi-Domain Orchestrator](https://portal.multi-domain-orchestrator.cop-pilot.rid-intrasoft.eu/), pipelines have been created to automate the process.
+For the peering with the [HypO](https://portal.multi-domain-orchestrator.cop-pilot.rid-intrasoft.eu/), pipelines have been created to automate the process.

 First, a pipeline is available that automatically creates a service to expose your OpenSlice instance in CloudZiti.
 A second pipeline handles the peering of your OpenSlice instance with the Multi-Domain Orchestrator.